GCP Projects and Folders¶

 This page describes how we make use of Google Cloud projects and folders to structure our deployments.

 Centrally managed infrastructure¶

-We use the gcp-infra project (University members only) to configure and provision Google Cloud for the wider University.
+We use the gcp-infra and gcp-product-factory projects (University members only) to configure and provision Google Cloud for the wider University.
 This repository contains terraform configuration for the scheme described below.